MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsFirstPartyMeetingTemplateConfiguration.md

 ```

 ## DESCRIPTION
-Fetches the list of first party templates on the tenant.
-Each template object contains its list of meeting options, the name of the template and its ID.
+Fetches the list of first-party templates on the tenant.
+Each template object contains its list of meeting options, the name of the template, and its ID.

 This is a read-only configuration.